technicalpickles/pager_duty-connection/README.md

 > What about the [pagerduty-full](https://github.com/gphat/pagerduty-full) gem?

 It tries to be too clever and tightly models the API.
-For exampe, by having only Incident & Schedule classes, with specific methods for doing specific API calls, it means having to update the gem anytime new resources are added, and new API methods.
+For example, by having only Incident & Schedule classes, with specific methods for doing specific API calls, it means having to update the gem anytime new resources are added, and new API methods.

 > What about [pagerduty_tools](https://github.com/precipice/pagerduty_tools)